AACP Foundation Acupuncture Course

 Assessment methods used

-Several assessment methods are used all assessed on a pass / fail basis.
+Several assessment methods are used all assessed on a pass / fail basis, participants will have to successfully complete the following assignments to be awarded a foundation course certificate;

 c) Practical examination of needling skills